KediDili/VanillaPlusProfessions/features.md

 Gives slingshots a special attack that shoots three projectiles at once.

 Note: The talent automatically disables itself if the slingshot has the auto-fire enchantment from the Enchanting talent, for the sake of balance.
+Note #2: It's intended that you can "slide" around while casting the triple shot.
+It's supposed to make using slingshots slightly easier and be a lil funny bit.

 ### Bullseye
 Slingshots can do critical damage.